Ebrahiminegin67/agentic-ai-root-cause-observability/README.md

 ### Architecture Components
 ![OpenTelemetry Logo](images/Obs_Otel_Architecture.png)
 ### Logging Mechanism
-1. When a request comes to system, a unique trace ID is generated to track the request across all services.
-2. Each service (or span) involved in processing the request logs relevant information, including the trace ID, span_id, parent_id, status (OK, ERROR), timestamps, attributes and events.
+1. 1. **When a request enters the system, the first service that receives it (the entrypoint service) generates a unique trace_id.**

+    This trace_id is propagated to all downstream services to correlate their spans under the same distributed trace.

+2. **Each service creates a span** and logs relevant telemetry, including:
+    - trace_id
+    - span_id
+    - parent_id
+    - timestamps
+    - status (OK, ERROR)
+    - attributes and events
-3. Each service exports the collected telemetry data to a centralized database (preferably asynchronously) for storage and analysis.
+3. **Each service exports its telemetry asynchronously to an OpenTelemetry Collector**, which processes and forwards the data to a storage backend for analysis.

 ### Telemetry Data Types
-1. **Traces**: Represent the end-to-end journey of a request as it flows through various services.
-Each trace consists of multiple spans, each representing a unit of work within a service.
+1. **Traces**: Represent end-to-end execution of a request.
+A trace consists of multiple spans, one per operation or service call.
-2. **Metrics**: Quantitative measurements that provide insights into the performance and health of services
-3. **Logs**: Textual records that capture events and state changes within services, often used for debugging and auditing.
+2. **Metrics**: Numbers that represent system performance over time: latency, CPU usage, memory, throughput, error rate, etc.
+3. **Logs**: Unstructured or semi-structured text containing details about events, errors, warnings, or checkpoints.
 ...

 ### Sample Trace Data